-In terms of market issuances, SCB has been using a diversified set of funding channels.
-It has issued two benchmark-size senior debt instruments and a senior unsecured bond maturing in 2024.
-SCB has been building up loss-absorption buffers in the form of Tier 2-eligible debt and junior senior unsecured debt subscribed by its direct parent in recent years, such that the bank will not have to replace the maturing junior senior bond through future external debt issuance at the same seniority level.
-SCB has also been using its commercial paper programme, under which the bank had €835 million of liabilities outstanding as of December 2022 (December 2021:

-€605 million), and its Aaa-rated mortgage covered bond programme, under which SCB had €1,025 million of liabilities outstanding as of year-end 2022 (December 2021: €1,025 million).
+Further, SCB has been building up loss-absorption buffers in the form of Tier 2-eligible debt and junior senior unsecured debt subscribed by its direct parent in recent years, such that the bank will not have to replace its junior senior bond maturing in 2024 through future external debt issuance at the same seniority level.
+SCB has also been using its commercial paper programme, under which the bank had €835 million of liabilities outstanding as of December 2022 (December 2021: €605 million), and its Aaa-rated mortgage covered bond programme, under which SCB had €1,025 million of liabilities outstanding as of year-end 2022 (December 2021: €1,025 million).